danielramirez0/SuperHeroes/README.md

   - Catchphrase
 - Delete a superhero from the database

 ### Resources

 Has image of my favorite superhero on the web application’s home page using https://docs.djangoproject.com/en/3.2/howto/static-files/

-Utilizes Bootstrap via Bootstrap Content Delivery Network (CDN) to stylize templates.
+Utilizes Bootstrap via Bootstrap Content Delivery Network (CDN) to stylize templates